arifcem-k/kafahesap-android/README.md

 ---

-## 🧪 QA Testing
+## 🧪 QA & Testing Process

-This project includes manual QA testing activities.
+This project was used to simulate a real QA workflow including bug discovery, fixes, and regression testing.

 ### Test Coverage
 - Functional Testing